pinkkila/stories/guide/cicd-guide.md

 - Then select "Create".

-- You get notification where you can copy to master password.
-If you forget to do that, go to your db instance and select "Modify" and then set a new master password.
+- You’ll see a notification containing the master password.
+Copy it immediately.
+If you forget, you can reset it later by selecting your DB instance → Modify → "Set a new master password".

 ## AWS Secrets Manager, Secret rotation with Lambda, VPC endpoint

-- Create follown Security Group
+- Create the following *Security group*

 ![img.png](cicd-guide-img/img18.png)

-- And then edit **stories-data-sg** security group by adding following inpound rule:
+- And then edit *stories-data-sg* security group by adding following inbound rule:

 ![img_1.png](cicd-guide-img/img19.png)

-- Navigate to the AWS Secrets Manager service and select "Store a new secret"
+- Navigate to the **AWS Secrets Manager** service and select "Store a new secret"

 ![img_2.png](cicd-guide-img/img20.png)

-- ❗️Make sure that "Secret name" matches excatly the one which is configured in the `application-aws.yaml`
+- ‼️ Make sure that "Secret name" matches exatly the one which is configured in the `application-aws.yaml`

 ![img_3.png](cicd-guide-img/img21.png)